mhdemo/work_sample_1/README.md

 ### Top Citations

 The first block of code below tells me that there are 254 different citation types recorded.
 With that many unique types I decided to filter the data for the top 7 in term of number of citations recorded.
-Expired meter citations make up nearly 32% of the whole dataset with safety inspection violations coming in at second with a little over 7%.
+Expired meter citations make up nearly 32% of the whole data set with safety inspection violations coming in at second with a little over 7%.
 It's clear that expired meter citations are the bread and butter of Arlington County traffic police.
 Further analysis can be done to determine why these are so much more common.

 ``` r
 citation_data %>%